Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience

 Notice that many elements in $\mathcal{A}^{N}$ are similar.
 For example, $[0, \downarrow, \uparrow, 1]$ and $[\downarrow, 0, 1, \uparrow]$ specify same actions but applied to different sources.
-To more accurately evaluate the performance of LCE and to maintain consistency with existing literature, we categorize all elements in $\mathcal{A}^{N}$ into the task space $\mathcal{T}$.
+To more accurately evaluate the performance of LCR and to maintain consistency with existing literature, we categorize $\mathcal{A}^{N}$ into the task space $\mathcal{T}$.
 For any sound mixture containing at least two speech sources and at least two audio sources, there are 16 different tasks in $\mathcal{T}$.
-In Table \ref{tab:tasks}, we present $\mathcal{T}$ based on which source(s) are edited (in columns) and the manner in which they are edited (in rows).
-Details and examples of each task are provided in Appendix \ref{app:tasks}.

-The task space $\mathcal{T}$ is a super set of the target speech or audio extraction and removal tasks studied in previous works \cite{liu2023separate, hao2023typing, semantic_hearing}.
-It further includes volume control and multiple sound editing tasks.
+We present $\mathcal{T}$ based on which source(s) are mixed (in columns) and the manner in which they are mixed (in rows) in Table \ref{tab:tasks}.
+Note that $\mathcal{T}$ is a super set of the target speech or audio extraction and removal tasks widely studied in previous works \cite{semantic_hearing, liu2023separate, hao2023typing}.